 However, there remains little consensus among authorities and no current universal standards for homemade and/or fabric masks.
 While there are many different opinions on how to make fabric masks, there has come to light some pertinent information on recommended materials and best practices.
 We have gathered the information here.
 We have also included two of our own mask patterns and instructions on how to make them at home.

 *Disclaimer: The face masks produced from these instructions are not meant to replace the surgical face mask, it is a contingency plan for those who have no avail to surgical mask in the market.
 Proper use of a surgical mask is still the best way to prevent virus infection.
 The decision to use this mask is solely your own.
+While not as effective as medical grade PPE, homemade masks, depending on its material, can be useful in reducing the viral dose of Covid19.
+Limiting exposure to the Covid19 particles lessens the severity of symptoms, providing the immune system with a fighting chance and in some cases, fending off infection entirely.

 What kind of materials are best for homemade masks?